HuJK/Cloud9-hub/README.md

 # Cloud9Hub
 Simple hub page for Cloud9 SDK.
-Each user has one workspace, auth with linux pam module.
+Each user has one workspace, authenticate with linux pam module.

-A nginx reverse proxy config which will try to authentic user with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and proxy_pass to it.
+This is an nginx reverse proxy config which will try to authenticate user:password with linux pam module ,and try to execute command to spawn a cloud9 workspace by that user, and then proxy_pass to it.

 Prenstall (according on my memory, not test on clean environment yet) --